The Solstice House

 Before Motherhood (a.k.a.
 The Other Life)

 Before diving headfirst into the world of raising and advocating for NeuroUnique learners, my background was in marketing, communications, events, and nonprofit work.
-Those years gave me a foundation in storytelling, organization, and community-building — all skills I use daily usually while holding a cup of cold coffee with my sons voice in the backround and our Austrailian Cattle Dog at my side!
+Those years gave me a foundation in storytelling, organization, and community-building — all skills I use daily usually while holding a cup of cold tea with my son’s voice in the background and our Australian Cattle Dog at my side!

 Life Outside of Rise